CloudLabs-MOC/AI-102-AIEngineer/Instructions/04-use-a-container.md

 # Lab 04: Use an Azure AI Services Container

-### Estimated Duration : 20 Minutes
+### Estimated Duration: 20 Minutes

 ## Overview

 Using Azure AI services hosted in Azure enables application developers to focus on the infrastructure for their own code while benefiting from scalable services that are managed by Microsoft.
 However, in many scenarios, organizations require more control over their service infrastructure and the data that is passed between services.

-Many of the Azure AI services APIs can be packaged and deployed in a container, enabling organizations to host Azure AI services in their own infrastructure; for example in local Docker servers, Azure Container Instances, or Azure Kubernetes Services clusters.
-Containerized Azure AI services need to communicate with an Azure-based Azure AI services account to support billing; but application data is not passed to the back-end service, and organizations have greater control over the deployment configuration of their containers, enabling custom solutions for authentication, scalability, and other considerations.
+Many of the Azure AI services APIs can be packaged and deployed in a container, enabling organizations to host Azure AI services in their own infrastructure; for example, in local Docker servers, Azure Container Instances, or Azure Kubernetes Services clusters.
+Containerized Azure AI services need to communicate with an Azure-based Azure AI services account to support billing, but application data is not passed to the back-end service, and organizations have greater control over the deployment configuration of their containers, enabling custom solutions for authentication, scalability, and other considerations.

 ## Objectives